-In calculating the normal value for India, an independent consultant, on behalf of the Applicant, obtained a quotation for the domestic selling prices of the subject product in India.
+In calculating the normal value for Indonesia, the independent consultant on behalf of the Applicant obtained a quotation for the domestic selling prices of the subject product in Indonesia.

-In calculating the export price for India, an independent trader in India was used by the Applicant to obtain a quotation for an ex-factory export price of the subject product from India to SACU.
+In calculating the export price for Indonesia, an independent trader in Indonesia was used by the Applicant to obtain pricing information for Free On Board ("FOB") export prices of the subject product from Indonesia to a third country.